 The high emission scenario was maintained as representative of the worst climate change scenario, enabling the analysis of a full range of possible changes.
-However, in this case, the regional model (blue dot in the above plots) predicts a more moderate increase in temperature (3.1°C in the long term future), with respect to the global ensemble.
-For precipitation, a decrease in annual value (less than 10%) is simulated, while the ensemble average is close to zero.
-This behaviour is frequently observed in high-resolution models with respect to global ones.^[14]
+However, in this specific case, the regional model predicts a slightly higher increase in temperature (almost 4°C in the long term future), with respect to the global ensemble.
+As regards to annual precipitation at the country level, a slight decrease in precipitation is predicted in the far future, in line with the mean value of the global ensemble.